joshmaglione/hypigu/md_files/docs/lattices.md

 # Lattices

 We include a class called `LatticeOfFlats`, which is associated with a hyperplane arrangement.
 This class keeps track of basic information we need to compute the various generating functions associated with a hyperplane arrangement.
-(For non-central arrangements, this is indeed not a lattice, but close to one.)
-All other functions are tied to the `LatticeOfFlats` class and, thus, are either attributes or methods.
+(For non-central arrangements, this is indeed not a lattice, but a semi-lattice.)
+All other functions are tied to the `LatticeOfFlats` class and, thus, are either [attributes](#attributes) or methods.
+Methods are written as `.method_name`.

 ## LatticeOfFlats

 **Input**:

 - a hyperplane arrangement;
-- `poset=None` : a finite poset;
+- `poset=None` : the intersection poset of $\mathcal{A}$;
 - `flat_labels=None` : a dictionary from the elements of the poset to subsets of atoms;
 - `hyperplane_labels=None` : a dictionary from the atoms of the poset to the hyperplanes.